MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 The application developers can get the Swagger-based JSON file in one of two ways:

-+ You can also send them the Swagger file you've downloaded yourself, which can sometimes be a faster approach.
-Get the Swagger with:
++ You can send them the Swagger-based JSO file you've downloaded yourself, which can sometimes be a faster approach.
+You can get the file with:
    ```
    api <- getServices("<name>", "<version>")
    swagger <- api$swagger()